networkx/nx-guides/content/algorithms/assortativity/correlation.md

 # Tutorial: Node assortativity coefficients and correlation measures

 In this tutorial, we will go through the theory of assortativity and its measures.
-We will also see how to use their implementation at `algorithms/assortativity/correlation.py` in the network.
+We will also see how to use their implementation at `algorithms/assortativity/correlation.py` in the networkx.

 ## Assortativity